-Do you want to empower diverse teens to engage confidently in physical pursuits?
+Do you want to empower diverse teens to learn math concepts and skills?
 Do you believe in education that supports high school students’ gifts and passions?
-Can you support students of all races and genders to develop lifelong healthy habits in indoor and outdoor settings?
-Does an intentionally-diverse boarding school based on relationships and respect resonate with you?
+Would you like to work at an intentionally-diverse, tuition-free boarding school based on relationships and respect?

-At ERS & PDC, our teachers work together to develop empowering active learning opportunities for our students.
-We care about each other’s success, our student’s experience, and work hard to constantly innovate.
+At Eagle Rock, our teachers work together to develop empowering, relevant learning experiences for our students.
+We care about each other’s success, our students’ experience, and work hard to constantly innovate.
 We are committed to our students and contributing to progressive secondary school reform efforts across the country.
 If you haven’t had a chance yet, check out our website (www.eaglerockschool.org) to get a better feel for the School and Professional Development Center.

 REPORTS TO: Director of Curriculum

-QUALIFICATIONS: Health Sciences, Experiential Education, Environmental Science, Outdoor Education, Physical Education, or related Degree(s); masters preferred, teaching experience in a wide variety of course designs and program models; extensive experience working with adolescents; strong organizational and leadership skills; desire and ability to reform educational practices.
-Ability to work collaboratively both in the classroom and out with other staff.
-Experience working with diverse populations including a mix of LGBTQ students; students from low income backgrounds; and students from diverse racial, ethnic, and cultural backgrounds all of whom have not found success in traditional educational settings.
-Must be CPR/First Aid/WFR instructor, or able to obtain certification.
+QUALIFICATIONS: Bachelors or Masters degree in Mathematics, Math Education, or related field; teaching experience, preferably in progressive models; strong organizational and leadership skills; ability to work collaboratively both in the classroom and out with other staff; experience working with diverse adolescents including a mix of LGBTQ students, students from low income backgrounds, and students from diverse racial, ethnic, and cultural backgrounds, all of whom have not found success in traditional educational settings; teaching license not required.

-The successful candidate for this position will possess the following attributes: a deep love of work with high school students; knowledge of current trends in health & physical education, outdoor pursuits, and active living; demonstrated success in collaborative work with colleagues; adept interpersonal skills; a sense of humor; visionary thinking; a commitment to lifelong learning; seasoned judgment; and an appreciation for the fact that working at a residential school is more of a calling than a job.
-Teaching experience, experience in Expeditionary Learning, CES, NOLS, Big Picture, Outward Bound, or similar progressive education models; experience with interdisciplinary curriculum design, experiential education, project-based learning, and Understanding by Design process helpful.
+The successful candidate for this position will possess the following attributes: a deep love of work with high school students; knowledge of effective practices in math education; demonstrated success in collaborative work with colleagues; adept interpersonal skills; a sense of humor; visionary thinking; a commitment to lifelong learning; seasoned judgment; and an appreciation for the fact that working at a residential school is more of a calling than a job.

-- Create opportunities for students to participate in evening activities that excite and empower them, to increase their engagement in the community and find new ways to be learning new things
+Create opportunities for students to participate in evening activities that excite and empower them

 School Wide Involvement

-- Perform other duties related to being an active community member at ERS including advisories, community meetings, service projects, house team participation, driving, and other events.
+Perform other duties related to being an active community member at ERS including advisories, intramural participation, community meetings, service projects, house team participation, driving, and other events

 Competitive salary and benefits package.